Skip to content

 Take the ND self-screen

-Alexithymia frequently co-occurs with autism and isn’t usually identified on its own.
+Alexithymia frequently co-occurs with autism.
 The self-screen covers the broader patterns.

 Start the self-screen